El Nino floods could displace 100,000 in Ethiopia - U.N.

 ADDIS ABABA Floods caused by El Nino could displace more than 100,000 people in Ethiopia, where more than 8 million people are facing a food crisis because of the worst drought since a devastating 1984 famine, the United Nations said on Monday.

 Failed rains during both the spring and summer have created food and water shortages in the Horn of Africa nation.
-The government and aid agencies say Ethiopia needs $600 million to cope with the crisis.
+The government and aid agencies say Ethiopia needs $600 million (396.60 million pound) to cope with the crisis.

 Ethiopia, brought to its knees by famine in 1984 which killed hundreds of thousands of people, now boasts one of the world's fastest growing economies and is far better able to cope with a new crisis, experts say.
 The government says agriculture has a smaller role and double-digit growth forecasts will not be knocked off track this time.